New physics implications of VBF searches exemplified through the Georgi-Machacek model: Experimental constraints

 We simulate the production of the nonstandard Higgs bosons via the VBF process and their subsequent decays using \texttt{MadGraph-v-3.4.0}~\cite{Degrande:2011ua}.
 For this, we implement our model in \texttt{FeynRules}~\cite{Christensen:2008py,Alloul:2013bka} which generates \texttt{UFO} files to be used by {\tt MadGraph5\_aMC@NLO}.
 The direct search limits are interpreted separately for the two mass hierarchies $m_5<m_3$ and $m_5>m_3$.

 In Fig.~\ref{comb-lim-m5ltm3} we show the combined effect of applying the bounds from theoretical constraints, Higgs signal strength data and the direct search limits from the LHC in the $m_5$-$v_t$ plane for the mass hierarchy $m_5<m_3$.
 The gray shaded region corresponds to parameter space excluded from theoretical constraints of unitarity and BFB, and the Higgs signal strength data.
 The collider bounds are then determined for the surviving parameter points.
 The blue and purple shaded regions are excluded from direct search constraints on $H_5^0$ in the $ZZ$ decay mode~\cite{ATLAS:2020tlo} and $H_5^\pm$ in the $W^\pm Z$ final states~\cite{ATLAS:2022jho} respectively.
 The exclusion limit from the VBF production of $H_5^{\pm\pm}$ decaying to two like-sign $W$ bosons~\cite{CMS:2021wlt} is shown as a red shaded region.
 In Fig.~\ref{comb-lim-m5ltm3} , we depict our results for two benchmark values of $\sin\alpha$.
 Larger values of $\sin\alpha$, independent of the value of $v_t$, correspond to farther departure from the decoupling limit.
 Therefore, such $\sin\alpha$ values are expected to receive more stringent constraints from the LHC searches in general.
 As can be observed from the right panel of Fig.~\ref{comb-lim-m5ltm3}, the allowed parameter space is squeezed to a narrow region around the orange horizontal line, reinforcing the strong correlation between $\sin\alpha$ and $v_t$ as dictated by \Eqn{e:sina1}\footnote{In Ref.~\cite{ATLAS:2022jho} the bound on the cross section has been reported for nonstandard masses up to 1~TeV.
 This is why the purple exclusion contours in Figs.~\ref{comb-lim-m5ltm3}, \ref{comb-lim-m5gtm3} and \ref{fig:collider_dependent} do not extend beyond 1~TeV.}.
 We also show the exclusion limit from the searches for Drell-Yan production of $H_{5}^{\pm\pm}$ decaying to $4W$ final state~\cite{ATLAS:2021jol} as a green shaded region.
 However, the corresponding constraint is much weaker than the others, with masses upto 320 GeV excluded independent of the value of $v_t$.
+The limit from the associated Drell-Yan production of $H_5^{\pm\pm}H_5^{\mp}$~\cite{ATLAS:2021jol} is found to be even weaker.
+Beyond the green band, where the Drell-Yan search becomes ineffective, the VBF searches can still put important constraints on the parameter space.
+This is a common feature which can be seen in Figs.~\ref{comb-lim-m5gtm3} and \ref{fig:collider_dependent} as well.

 Thus, one can observe from the Fig.~\ref{comb-lim-m5ltm3} that, while the theoretical constraints can most effectively put bounds on the model parameter space towards the high $m_5$ region, complementary constraints can be provided by the LHC VBF searches for the smaller values of $m_5$ as well.
 With the advent of future colliders like the HL-LHC, the collider constraints are expected to cut down deeper into the allowed parameter space towards lower $v_t$ region~\cite{Chiang:2021lsx}.
 Thus, in the absence of any definitive signal of new scalars in the future, triplet contribution to the electroweak VEV will become severely constrained.